goodform/valkey-bloom/docs/index.md

 module, e.g.

 ```
-$ redis-server --loadmodule /path/to/rebloom.so INITIAL_SIZE 400 ERROR_RATE 0.004
+$ valkey-server --loadmodule /path/to/valkeybloom.so INITIAL_SIZE 400 ERROR_RATE 0.004
 ```

 The default error rate is `0.01` and the default initial capacity is `100`.